hwdsb/tec-ical-importer/readme.md

 This plugin allows site administrators to enter remotely-located iCalendar files to be synched and imported into [The Events Calendar](http://wordpress.org/plugins/the-events-calendar/) plugin for [WordPress](http://wordpress.org).

-Tested with The Events Calendar 4.6.13 and The Events Calendar PRO 4.4.24.2.
+Tested with The Events Calendar 6.0.11 and The Events Calendar PRO 6.0.9.2.

 How to use?
 -
 * Make sure The Events Calendar is already installed and activated.
+* Download the plugin.
+* Run `composer install` in the same directory where you installed the plugin.
-* Download, install and activate this plugin.
+* Next, activate and install this plugin.
 * In the WP admin dashboard under "Settings > General", make sure you have selected the timezone that is reflective of your install.
 * In the WP admin dashboard, navigate to the "Events > iCal Import" page.
 * Next, enter in the location of your iCalendar files.